-Should Your Next Mobile App be Built With Flutter?
+Should Your Next Mobile App Be Built with Flutter?

 If you have spent any time researching mobile applications or reading development news recently, you most likely have come across Flutter.
 Flutter is picking up steam in the mobile development space, but why are people gravitating towards it over existing frameworks in native development or frameworks like React Native and Ionic?
-What sets Flutter apart from the other technologies?
+What sets Flutter apart from other technologies?